kmwebnet/ECC608-hkdf-create/README.md

 # Usage

-"git clone --recursive <this pages URL>" on your target directory and make -j4.
+"git clone --recursive https://github.com/kmwebnet/ECC608-hkdf-create" on your target directory and make -j4.

 # Run this project

-execute "./hkdfcreate <target filename>" on termial.
+execute "./hkdfcreate (target filename)" on termial.
 random 32byte key which uses with cryptsetup will emit to stdout.
-signed HKDF master key will create on same directory with <target filename>.
+signed HKDF master key will create on same directory with target filename.

 # License